kjczarne/refinery-api/README.md

 * conversion to AnDev Flashcards CSV
 * conversion to Markdown summaries
 * basic REST API for a self-deployed server (can receive and send files)
+* ability to add your own engines (if you're into TypeScript coding)

 ### Conversion Matrix